-We have audited the financial statements of The Elizabeth Hospice, Inc., which comprise the balance sheets as of June 30, 2023 and 2022, and the related statements of operations and changes in net assets, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of The Elizabeth Hospice, Inc. which comprise the balance sheet as of June 30, 2024, the related statements of operations and changes in net assets, and cash flows for the year then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of The Elizabeth Hospice, Inc. as of June 30, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of The Elizabeth Hospice, Inc. as of June 30, 2024, and the results of its operations, changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.